Gninoskcaj/jacksonmooring.com/_posts/2019-11-07-free-custom-domain-email.md

 tags: [email, gmail]
 ---

 In this example I will use <a href="https://www.namesilo.com" target="_blank">NameSilo</a>.
-Having the cheepest domains on the market I prefer NameSilo.</p>
+Having the cheepest domains on the market I prefer NameSilo.
 <h3>Lets dive in...</h3>

 <p><b>What you will need:</b></p>